 Plans and programs are in place to provide continuous polar-orbiting satellite coverage well into the 21st century.
-In the near-term, key milestones highlight the significant progress that has been made towards implementing these plans: the successful launches of NOAA-N (NOAA-18) in 2005, the decision to rebuild NOAA-N'; continued development and production of the MetOp spacecraft and ground systems in preparation for launch in 2006; and the completion of the NPOESS concept definition phase with the award of the NPOESS Acquisition and Operations contract in 2002.
-The IPO, in cooperation with the POES and DMSP program offices, is also studying additional potential cost effective approaches to maximize user satisfaction during the transition to NPOESS, while guaranteeing continued uninterrupted satellite data services.
-For example, the new antenna at the NSC Svalbard site could be used to support POES, thereby eliminating the blind orbits in the existing POES ground system.
-The advanced technology visible, infrared, and microwave imagers and sounders that will fly on NPOESS will deliver higher spatial and temporal resolution oceanic, atmospheric, terrestrial, climatic, and solargeophysical data, enabling more accurate short-term weather forecasts and severe storm warnings.
-The improved accuracy in atmospheric temperature and humidity soundings from these instruments, in combination with other observations expected to become available over the next ten years, will enable the current 3- to 5-day shortterm weather forecasts to be improved from 70 to 80 percent to better than 90 percent and to be extended to 5 to 7 days with 80-percent accuracy.
+In the near-term, key milestones highlight the significant progress that has been made towards implementing these plans: the successful launch of NOAA-N Prime (NOAA-19) in February 2009; the launch of the first MetOp satellite in 2006; and the completion of the NPOESS concept definition phase with the award of the NPOESS Acquisition and Operations contract in 2002.
+The advanced technology visible, infrared, and microwave imagers and sounders that will fly on NPOESS will deliver higher spatial and temporal resolution oceanic, atmospheric, terrestrial, climatic, and solar-geophysical data, enabling more accurate short-term weather forecasts and severe storm warnings.
+The improved accuracy in atmospheric temperature and humidity soundings from these instruments, in combination with other observations expected to become available over the next ten years, will enable the current 3- to 5-day short-term weather forecasts to be improved from 70 to 80 percent to better than 90 percent and to be extended to 5 to 7 days with 80-percent accuracy.
 NPOESS will help us "take the pulse of Planet Earth" by providing continuity of critical data for monitoring, understanding, and predicting climate change and assessing the impacts of climate change on seasonal and longer time scales.
 These activities represent a sound beginning for achieving the planned national and international operational satellite programs that will ensure continuous support to a variety of users well into the 21st century.